RoshchinM/de_zoomcamp_2024_UCL_2016-2022/README.md

 By implementing this solution, sponsors can make data-driven decisions on advertising placements, while football clubs and analysts can gain valuable insights into enhancing team performance and fan experience.
 The project aims to bridge the gap in current sports analytics offerings, providing a comprehensive tool for a range of stakeholders in the football industry.

 # Technologies
-In this project I mostly used the tools that I learned from Data-Eng-zoomcamp-2024
+In this project, I mostly used the tools that I learned from Data-Eng-zoomcamp-2024

-1) Google Cloud Storage - datalake to store raw dataset in buckets
+1) Google Cloud Storage - data lake to store raw datasets in buckets
 2) Mage for data orchestration
 3) Terraform
 4) Google BigQuery - data warehouse.
 5) Dbt cloud - for developing Analytical Views
-6) Looker - visualization dashboard with main metrics that will helps to find ingsights from data
+6) Looker - visualization dashboard with main metrics that will help to find insights from data

 ![Project](https://github.com/RoshchinM/de_zoomcamp_2024_UCL_2016-2022/blob/main/assets/16_project_struct.jpg)